OWASP/CheatSheetSeries/cheatsheets/Content_Security_Policy_Cheat_Sheet.md

 - `style-src` controls from where styles get applied to a document.
 This includes `<link>` elements, `@import` rules, and requests originating from a `Link` HTTP response header field.
   - `style-src-elem` controls styles except for inline attributes.
   - `style-src-attr` controls styles attributes.
+- `default-src` is a fallback directive for the other fetch directives.
+Directives that are specified have no inheritance, yet directives that are not specified will fall back to the value of `default-src`.

 ## Document Directives